Data-driven online control for real-time optimal economic dispatch and temperature regulation in district heating systems: Introduction

 \subsection{Data-driven enhancements within MPC-based DHS operation}

 Building on these MPC frameworks, recent studies have further introduced data-driven components to mitigate the impact of model mismatch in DHS operation.
 However, rather than removing the reliance on model knowledge, these methods are still largely developed within MPC frameworks.
-For example, recent works have explored physics-informed neural network models for predictive control~\cite{de2024physics} and AI-based approaches for steam system modeling from a graph perspective~\cite{yuan2025graph}.
+For example, recent works have explored data-driven optimization frameworks within MPC~\cite{wei2022data} and advanced control schemes combining MPC with learning-based approaches~\cite{mugnini2022advanced}.
 Nevertheless, these approaches remain prediction-reliant and model-reliant: their performance still depends on the quality of the predictive model and its associated information, while formal closed-loop guarantees under prediction errors and model mismatch remain limited.
 These limitations motivate a shift from prediction-reliant MPC frameworks towards online data-driven control frameworks that can support economically consistent and reliable DHS operation under uncertainty while providing stronger closed-loop guarantees.
 Feedback-based optimization controllers~\cite{hauswirth2024optimization} provide an alternative, but their fast-optimization assumption may be restrictive for slow thermal dynamics.
 Our previous linear quadratic regulator (LQR) framework~\cite{yi2025optimal} guarantees convergence to the economically optimal operating point under unknown deterministic disturbances, but does not account for stochastic demand variations or renewable-heat fluctuations encountered in practical operation.